This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 Dany's boots leave footprints in the damp sand.
 She walks until she is in the shadow of Dragonstone's cliffs.
 Then slowly lowers herself to one knee.

 She reaches a hand down and slowly presses her bare palm against the ground.
-A simple gesture, but full of history-changing implications.
+A simple gesture, but full of personal significance and history-changing implications.

 She lifts her hand away, leaving a handprint.
 She rubs the damp sand between her fingers.